-- Continue your wound care as directed. - Refrain from weight-bearing exercise.
-You may begin range of motion exercises but not with any weight, pressure or resistance of any kind.
+Continue your wound care as directed.
+You may feel lumpy areas under the skin which would benefit from manual massage.

+You may resume weight-bearing exercise.
 Continue walking.
-A daily, brisk 20-minute walk is recommended. - DO NOT SMOKE.
+A daily, brisk 20-minute walk is recommended.
+Do not smoke.
 While incisions may have healed, smoking deprives your body of necessary oxygen that can result in poorly healed, wide, raised scars.

-- Continue to wear your bra as directed.
+Continue to wear your compression garment as directed.
 This is essential for your skin to conform to new contours.
-If your skin does not conform, revision procedures to reduce excess skin may be recommended. - Practice good sun protection.
-Do not expose skin in regions treated with to direct sunlight/tanning beds.
+If your skin does not conform, revision procedures to reduce excess skin may be recommended.
+You may wish to purchase a second stage garment from a department store since your original garment may become loose.

+Practice good sun protection.
+Do not expose skin in regions treated with liposuction to direct sunlight.
 If you are outdoors, apply at least an SPF 30 to the treated region at least 30 minutes prior to sun exposure and wear protective clothing.
-The skin in areas treated are highly susceptible to sunburn or the formation or irregular, darkened pigmentation.
+The skin in areas treated with liposuction is highly susceptible to sunburn or the formation or irregular, darkened pigmentation.